 This summer study abroad program will run soon after classes end in May to early June, allowing students to participate in other activities later in the summer.
 Students will earn 1 credit in interdisciplinary studies (IDS 344), and the course carries an “Understanding Society” MOI, and a Service Learning designation.
 This experience is designed for students interested in Asia generally, Japan specifically, and Environmental Studies.

-Students from all academic disciplines are encouraged to apply.
+Students from all academic disciplines are encouraged to apply but priority is given in high demand years to students studying Japanese language or Environmental Studies.
 Pending approval by appropriate departments, this credit may be applied to interdisciplinary majors such as Asian Studies, Japanese Studies, Chinese Studies, International Studies, and Environmental Studies.
 History majors may also seek credit toward a major with an Asian concentration.
 There will be a language component to this summer course: Beginning level classes for students with no background in Japanese; and Intermediate level with vocabulary and exercises focusing on environmental and sustainability issues for students with some background.

 - Location: Kawagoe, Japan